 Prairie Bottom Farm is the farm Rob and I purchased this year’s Community Supported Agriculture Share (CSA) from.
 We purchased a partial, or 3/4 share, because last summer, we found a full share was just a bit too much for the two of us.
 We purchased our share early where we saved about 10% on what a share would cost if we had waited to buy it now.

 Even if we missed this window of savings, the benefits of purchasing from local farms exceeds any monetary savings of sourcing food elsewhere.
-I’ll be talking more about the benefits of supporting local farms, and their CSAs and farmers markets.
+The benefits of supporting local farms, CSAs and farmers markets is huge!
+I share these benefits on my Creamy Pesto Farro with Asparagus and Peas recipe.

 Until then, lets talk about these gorgeous scapes, direct from the farm!